Antimicrobial susceptibility testing – Aerobic bacteria

 Complete all fields of the Reference Bacteriology Requisition, including:

 If a swab or broth is received, the turnaround time will be delayed by at least 24 hours.

-Mixed or nonviable cultures will not be tested.
+Mixed or non-viable cultures will not be tested.
 The submitter will be contacted by telephone.
-A written report will be issued to indicate the test has been rejected.
+A written report will be issued to indicate that the test was not performed.

 Label the specimen with the patient’s full name, date of primary specimen collection and one other unique identifier such as the patient’s date of birth or Health Card Number.
 Failure to provide this information may result in rejection or testing delay.

 Complete all fields of the Reference Bacteriology Requisition.
-Include the patient’s full name, date of birth, Health Card Number (must match the specimen label).
-Enter the test requested, culture information, clinical/epidemiology information, date of primary specimen collection, primary source of isolation (mandatory), submitting laboratory name and address, and clinical diagnosis.
+Include the patient’s full name, date of birth, Health Card Number, your lab reference number (must match the specimen label).
+Enter the test requested, culture information, clinical/epidemiology information, date of primary specimen collection, primary source of isolation (mandatory), physician name and address and clinical diagnosis.

 Transport a fresh subculture to ensure viability on receipt.

 Antimicrobial Susceptibility testing is performed from Monday to Saturday.